Snaatak-Infra-Titans/sprint-0/ubuntu/sop/Log_Rotate.md

 | Versha Tripathi | 13-04-2026 | v1.0 | Prince Batra | Nikita Joshi | Piyush Upadhyay |

 ---

+Log rotation is a critical system administration practice that ensures log files do not consume unlimited disk space over time. **Logrotate** is a standard Linux utility that automates this process — it periodically rotates, compresses, and removes old log files based on configurable rules.
+This SOP provides step-by-step guidance for setting up and managing logrotate across system and application services.
+This SOP explains how to manage logs using **logrotate** to prevent disk space issues, improve system performance, and maintain clean, manageable log files.
+---

 ## Table of Contents